 -

-They met at a moment when both were going through a creative turning point.
-The idea to form a group didn’t come from a producer’s office — it was born spontaneously, as an inner need to make music without limits, but with style and aesthetics: bold, sensual, intelligent and precisely crafted.
+They met at a moment when each of them was going through a creative turning point.
+The idea of forming a group did not come from a producer’s office, but arose spontaneously — as an inner need to make music without limits, yet with aesthetics: bold, sensual, intelligent, and musically polished.

-Soon they were joined by dancer Mia — flexible, theatrical, and she helped shape the visual identity of early Vintage.
+They were joined by the dancer Mia — graceful, theatrical, and instrumental in shaping the visual side of early “Vintage.”

 -

-a musical collage of pop, electro, trip-hop and ethnic elements;
+a musical collage of pop, electro, trip-hop, and ethnic influences;

 -